autorope/donkey_datasets/README.md

 # Donkey Car Datasets
 **_Note_:** All tub data is in donkey 4.X format.

+In this repository we store datasets for people to download and train their own pilots.
+In addition we also provide pre-trained models for some datasets (so far only the circuit launch set).
+This should allow you to run a donkey car pilot without the need to train one yourself.

 # The large dataset
 This is the place for donkey datasets.
 The large dataset that was originally uploaded by Tawn is in the folder `large_dataset`.
 Here are some example images: